 GHO has a zero-tolerance approach to all forms of modern slavery and is committed to maintaining high ethical and business standards.
 This includes prohibiting any forms of modern slavery or human trafficking within its own business and supply chains.

 GHO believes that there is a negligible risk of modern slavery in our workforce, which consists of skilled employees, partners and consultants with backgrounds in the healthcare and financial services sectors.
-GHO has rigorous hiring and employment practices in line with its regulatory and legal obligations and the business is entirely transparent in relation to employment practices.
+GHO has rigorous hiring and employment practices in line with its regulatory and legal obligations, and the business is entirely transparent in relation to employment practices.

 Given the nature of our business, the types of suppliers that we retain (and the nature of the work they do for GHO) do not present risks generally associated with modern slavery.
 As such, we believe that the risk of modern slavery at our suppliers is minimal.